USKPA-dev/uskpa/docs/data-migration.md

 ##### Steps to migrate data to a Heroku Instance:

-**Note:** These steps assume that a heroku app has already been established per the [deploy instructions.](./deploy.md)
+**Note:** These steps assume that a Heroku app has already been established per the [deploy instructions.](./deploy.md)

-Populating a heroku app with the migrated data will be accomplished by executing the migration scripts locally, against the heroku app's database.
+Populating a Heroku app with the migrated data will be accomplished by executing the migration scripts locally, against the Heroku app's database.
 To do that we need to configure our local instance to establish a connection with the heroku application's database.

 1. Retrieve Heroku app database credentials as a database URL -- `postgres://{username}:{password}@{host}:{port}/{database name}`